d2cio/docs/docs/getting-started/hosts.md

 - Ubuntu 14.04/16.04 or Debian 8/9.
 - Kernel version >= 4.0 for better Docker performance using OverlayFS, otherwise, the storage driver will be "devicemapper"
 - Free disk space: 5 Gb
-- Opened incoming ssh port
+- Opened incoming SSH port
 - For the Weave network to work, you must open ports 6783, 6784 (TCP/UDP)

 !!! note